Access Control

 However, all modern operating systems only use two rings: ring 0 for the kernel and ring 3 for user applications.
 It’s also not desirable to design a system to use more rings since that will make it difficult to port the operating system to non-Intel architectures, such as ARM.

-The introduction of hypervisors for virtual machines, which allow multiple operating systems to run concurrently, make a good case for a level of protection even more privileged than the operating system kernel.
+The introduction of hypervisors for virtual machines, which allow multiple operating systems to run concurrently, makes a good case for a level of protection even more privileged than the operating system kernel.
 It was disruptive to move operating system kernels to operate in a higher ring.
 Instead, a new ring, more privileged than ring zero was created.
 It’s ring -1 and is used for running the hypervisor, the virtual machine monitor.
 Kernels still run in ring 0 and user programs run in ring three.
 Rings one and two are not used in today’s systems.

 Subjects and objects